 Services that are covered for you What you must pay when you get these services - Platinum Plan What you must pay when you get these services - Gold Plan Emergency care continued illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services must return to a network hospital in order for your care to continue to be covered OR you must have must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the furnished out-of-network is the same as for such services furnished in-network. your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital. your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital. must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital.
 Emergency care is available world-wide for the Platinum Members only.
-Please note that this service does not apply to Emergency care coverage - outside the U.S and its territories-is covered with a \$80 copay up to a World-wide emergency/urgent coverage - outside the U.S and its territories - not your Maximum Out-of-Pocket maximum annual coverage amount of \$10,000. covered.
-Gym membership Silver&Fit® Exercise and Healthy Aging Program You pay \$0 per year for basic membership at any Not covered.
-This program is offered to our Platinum members only.
-As a Silver&Fit member, you have the following choices available at no cost to you: in-network participating facility or for home exercise kit.
-1. A fitness center membership: You can go to a Silver&Fit fitness center, YMCA or exercise center near you that takes part in the program; or A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a fitness center or want to work out at home.
+Please note that this service does not apply to your Maximum Out-of-Pocket Emergency care coverage - outside the U.S and its territories-is covered with a \$80 copay up to a maximum annual coverage amount of \$10,000.
+World-wide emergency/urgent coverage - outside the U.S and its territories - not covered.
+Gym membership Silver&Fit® Exercise and Healthy Aging Program This program is offered to our Platinum members only.
+As a Silver&Fit member, you have the following choices available at no cost to you: 1.
+A fitness center membership: You can go to a Silver&Fit fitness center, YMCA or exercise center near you that takes part in the program; or 2.
+A Home Fitness program: You can choose from a variety of home fitness kits if you can't get to a You pay \$0 per year for basic membership at any in-network participating facility or for home exercise kit.
+Not covered. fitness center or want to work out at home.
 You can get up to 2 kits each benefit year.
 As a Silver&Fit member you may also have access to low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; one-on- one Lifestyle coaching sessions by phone; Healthy Aging classes (online or DVD); virtual streaming